GLOBAL MARKETS-Shares lose footing, oil marches on

 OIL ON THE BOIL

-U.S. weekly jobless claims are seen coming in later at a seasonally adjusted 2.4 million, according to a Reuters survey of economists - high but well off the record 6.867 million seen at the end of March.
+U.S. weekly jobless claims came in at a seasonally adjusted 2.4 million.
+It was line with a Reuters survey of economists ahead of the data and though high, well off the record 6.867 million seen at the end of March.

 There will also be a raft of U.S. Federal Reserve speakers, including Fed chair Powell, and two big emerging market central banks – Turkey and South Africa - are expected to cut their interest rates again.